-The Best Stocks to Play the Protein Trend - Cabot Wealth Network
+The Best Protein Stocks to Play the DNA Trend - Cabot Wealth Network

-The Best Stocks to Play the Protein Trend
+The Best Protein Stocks to Play the DNA Trend

+To enable the boom of consumer-facing DNA testing, cutting-edge work is being done in protein engineering, protein sequencing and protein-analysis.
+These protein stocks could be a hidden gem.

-There has been an explosion of DNA analysis services over the last decade.
+There has been an explosion of DNA analysis services over the last decade, and with it, what we’ll call “protein stocks”—and we’re not talking about chicken.

 Or you can step it up a notch and order one of a variety of health tests from Helix, which also sells wellness and ancestry kits.
 They’ll analyze your DNA and give you an idea of diseases you may be at risk for.